David-L-R/node_ts_eslint_template/README.md

 Feel free to check out other options for eslint as well!

 ### .gitignore

+Create a `.gitignore` file inside `root` and copy the following code into the empty file:

 ```
 node_modules
 ```
 ### .eslintignore

+Create a `.eslintignore` file inside `root` and copy the following code into the empty file:

 ```
 node_modules
 ```